minagawah/face-detection-sample/README.md

 (most of the hooks are of [streamich/react-use](https://github.com/streamich/react-use))

 For long, what has always been troubling me
-**was that Redux states management in many of my projects tend to show chaotic tendencies when it comes to managing actual files in the projects.**
+**was that Redux states management in many of my projects
+tend to turn into chaos when it comes to managing actual files in the projects.**
 So, when
 [ducks](https://github.com/erikras/ducks-modular-redux)
 came out, it was a life saver.